AdobeDocs/learning-manager.en/help/migrated/deployment-guide/introduction.md

    * **Country**: Select the country from this drop-down field.
    * **Timezone**: Set the appropriate Timezone for your location.
    * **Locale**: Select the language of your choice.
 If you change the language in this field, the change is applied for all the users who use this application.
-However, individually, each user can modify the language of preference.&nbsp;&nbsp;&nbsp;
+However, individually, each user can modify the language of preference.
    * **Financial year starts from**: Select the month when the financial year for your organization starts.

-   &nbsp;

    ![](assets/configure-basic-settings-step3.png)